IT

 Optimizing Polygon Count for Better Print Quality

-Learn how polygon density affects slicing time, surface quality, and small details — and how to tune your 2D input so the resulting STL is efficient and print-ready.
+Learn how polygon density affects slicing time and surface quality — and how to tune your 2D input so the resulting STL is efficient and print-ready.

 Step-by-step